Alexandre-Fernandez/svelidate/README.md

 <pre lang="ts">
 // value must be a string
 const string = {
-	isEmail, // value is an e-mail.
+	email, // value is an e-mail.
+	upperCase, // value has atleast one upper case letter. lowerCase, // value has atleast one lower case letter. number, // value has atleast one number. symbol(symbols: string[]), // value has atleast one symbol ( !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~), a custom symbol array can be given. regex(regex: RegExp), // value matches the given regex. eq(string: string), // value is equal to the given string. neq(string: string), // value is different from the given string.,
+	length: {
-	hasUpperCaseLetter, // value has atleast one upper case letter. hasLowerCaseLetter, // value has atleast one lower case letter. hasNumber, // value has atleast one number. hasSymbol, // value has atleast one symbol ( !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~), a custom symbol array can be given. matchesRegex, // value matches the given regex. longerThan, // value is longer than the given length. longerThanOrEqualTo, // value is longer than or equal to the given length. shorterThan, // value is shorter than the given length. shorterThanOrEqualTo, // value is shorter than or equal to the given length. lengthInRange, // value length is included in the given range. lengthOutOfRange, // value length is excluded from the given range. lengthDifferentFrom, // value length is different from the given one. lengthEqualTo, // value length is equal to the given one. equalTo, // value is equal to the given string. differentFrom, // value is different from the given string., }
+		gt(length: number), // value length is longer than the given length. gte(length: number), // value length is longer than or equal to the given length. lt(length: number), // value length is shorter than the given length. lte(length: number), // value length is shorter than or equal to the given length. inside(min: number, max: number), // value length is included in the given range. outside(min: number, max: number), // value length is excluded from the given range. neq(length: number), // value length is different from the given one. eq(length: number), // value length is equal to the given one.
+	},
+}
 </pre>
 </details>